 If they are left untouched graffiti can encourage more graffiti, rubbish dumping and anti-social behaviour.

 It is the land owner's responsibility to clean graffiti on their private property.

 Prevent graffiti on your property

 To help prevent graffiti appearing on your property you could:

-- put trellis your property has good security measures to prevent access for graffiti vandals.
+- install security measures to prevent access for graffiti vandals.
 This could include nightlights, locks, fences, and even CCTV.